net-daemon/homeassistant-addon/netdaemon/README.md

 # NetDaemon

-Netdaemon provides capability to write home automations in C# for Home Assistant.
+NetDaemon provides capability to write home automations in C# for Home Assistant.

 ## Development environment